Learn how to make homemade tomato sauce any time using this simple, old-fashioned Italian recipe. Only 5 ingredients, and ready in 20 minutes!

-I make tomato sauce from scratch all the time.
+I make San Marzano tomato sauce from scratch all the time.
 I really do.
 I use it for Italian recipes and so many others, too.
 And guess what?
-I use canned tomatoes.
-But not just any canned tomatoes, San Marzano tomatoes.
+You'd never know I'm using canned tomatoes.

-You may be surprised to learn that it doesn't have to cook all day, either.
-In about half an hour you'll have a very flavorful homemade tomato sauce that would make any Italian grandmother proud!
+You may be surprised to learn that this sauce doesn't have to cook all day, either.
+In less than 30 minutes, you'll have a very flavorful homemade tomato sauce to use in classic pasta recipes like my Penne all'Arrabbiata or in other easy Italian recipes like Eggplant Lasagna.

 Jump to: